-1 Name of Public Places Protection Order - Marble policy/activity/project/practice Arch
+1 Name of Public Places Protection Order - Marble policy/activity/project/practice Arch- renewal of Order

-2. Screening undertaken (please complete as appropriate)

-Director of Service Julie Seddon

-Lead Officer for developing the policy/activity/practice Debbie Ferguson

-Other people involved in the screening (this may be people who work for NBC or a related service or people outside NBC) Director of Customers & Communities, NBC
+2. Screening undertaken (please complete as appropriate) Director of Service George Candler Lead Officer for developing the policy/activity/practice Vicki Rockall Other people involved in the screening (this may be people who work for NBC or a related service or people outside NBC) Head of Community Safety & Engagement, NBC Legal Services Finance, LGSS Environmental Health & Licensing

-Legal Services

-Finance, LGSS

-Environmental Health & Licensing

 Manager, NBC

 Environmental Services Manager, NBC

 Northants Police

-Cabinet Member for Community Safety, NBC
+Cabinet Member for Community Safety Engagement, NBC

 Highways, KIER WSP

-I .
-I and the second

-- 3. Brief description of policy/activity/project/practice: including its main purpose, aims, objectives and projected outcomes, and how these fit in with the wider aims of the organisation. - A Public Spaces Protection Order (PSPO) allows a local authority to introduce a series of measures into a defined locality. - The proposed PSPO will allow gating of the highway known as Marble Arch, a hotspot for anti-social behaviour for many years. - Gating Marble Arch will make it more difficult for offenders to evade the police. - This is a legal order that can last for up to three years and it will prohibit a number of anti-social behaviour activities in the area including street drinking and flytipping. - If an element of this order is breached, the outcome could be that the individual is issued with a fixed penalty notice for £100 or fined up to a maximum of £1000 if at court.
+- 3. Brief description of policy/activity/project/practice: including its main purpose, aims, objectives and projected outcomes, and how these fit in with the wider aims of the organisation. - A Public Spaces Protection Order (PSPO) allows a local authority to introduce a series of measures into a defined locality. - The PSPO allowed the gating of the highway known as Marble Arch, a hotspot for anti-social behaviour for many years. - Gating Marble Arch has made it more difficult for offenders to evade the police.
+Levels of criminal activity and anti-social behaviour have consequently dropped. - This is a legal order that can last for up to three years and it will prohibit a number of anti-social behaviour activities in the area including street drinking and flytipping. - The project is to have the Order extended for a further 3 years, subject to the result of public consultation. - There is an alternative route, Temple Bar, 100 yards from and running parallel to Marble Arch. - If an element of this order is breached, the outcome could be that the individual is issued with a fixed penalty notice for £100 or fined up to a maximum of £1000 if at court.